A blue and white logo that says digital on it

 Not only that, you need a website that uses cutting-edge design and is regularly maintained.

 So don't drive away users with a subpar website.
-Give them something that's up-to-date, beautiful to look at and easy to use.
+Give them something up-to-date, beautiful to look at and easy to use.
 That way, you'll see those visitors turn into customers.

 So there you have it.
 The secret is this – good website design pleases humans as much as it pleases Google.
 You can't have the one without the other – but if you have both, your conversion rate will increase and your business will thrive.